TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 LogRecord attributes
 --------------------

-The LogRecord has a number of attributes, most of which are derived from the parameters to the constructor.
+The LogRecord has a number of attributes, most of which are derived kutoka the parameters to the constructor.
 (Note that the names do not always correspond exactly between the LogRecord constructor parameters and the LogRecord attributes.)
-These attributes can be used to merge data from the record into the format string.
+These attributes can be used to merge data kutoka the record into the format string.
 The following table lists (in alphabetical order) the attribute names, their meanings and the corresponding placeholder in a %-style format string.